 How to Become a Literary Agent: The Qualifications

 - Willingness to work, work, work, read, read, read, work, work, work

 - Willingness to be poor for years (unless you also have the bandwidth for a day job, too, or a really supportive partner) and sell, sell, sell

-In my case, I read slush for an adult agency for a while, but my heart was always in children’s books.
+Here’s how my literary agent career developed.
+I read slush for an adult agency for a while, but my heart was always in children’s books.
 I asked one of my now-colleagues to let me read for ABLit.
 She didn’t put me on slush, though.
 She gave me full requests and client manuscripts to read.
 I quickly started giving notes and honing my editorial eye.
 Then all of the other agents started giving me their really tough projects — client manuscripts that, for whatever reason, hadn’t been selling.
 I started giving notes on those and, after a revision or two, some of those manuscripts found homes.
 When I did this for a manuscript of Andrea’s, she extended a hand and said, “Welcome aboard!”
 That process took, overall, about a year.

-Lots of readers tell me that what I do sounds really glamorous and amazing.
+Lots of readers tell me that what I do sounds really glamorous and amazing, and that’s why they want to know how to become a literary agent.
 It is!
 I love books.
 I love writers.
 I love writing.
 I love publishing.
 I get to hang out and have drinks with some of the biggest creators in children’s books.
 I get to visit publishers and listen to editors talk about books they’re excited to be bringing into the world.
 I get to meet Bernadette Peters (this has nothing to do with anything, but boy, it’s cool!).
 I sit next to Newbery Medal winners at dinner.
 I love this life very, very much!